axel22/axel22.github.com/home/links.md

 The following is a list of possibly useful links on various computer science topics.

+* [Inside the Hotspot VM: Clocks, Timers and Scheduling Events](https://blogs.oracle.com/dholmes/entry/inside_the_hotspot_vm_clocks) - an overview of clocks and timers on the JVM and how they work

 * [Inigo Quilez - strawberry](http://www.iquilezles.org/www/index.htm) - a set of computer graphics tutorials

 * [OpenGL Shadow Mapping](http://www.paulsprojects.net/tutorials/smt/smt.html) - a nice shadow mapping tutorial which deserves to be mentioned